 Conclusion

-In this article, we have learned about integration testing in the ASP.NET Core.
-We have created an In-Memory database to use it during tests instead of the real database server.
-Additionally, we have learned how to test our Index action and how to write integration tests for the Create actions as well.
-This testing methodology could be applied to other actions as well (PUT, Delete…).
+In this article, we have learned about integration testing in ASP.NET Core.
+We have created an In-Memory database to use during tests instead of the real database server.
+Additionally, we have learned how to test our Index action and how to write integration tests for the Create actions.
+This testing methodology could also be applied to other actions (PUT, Delete…).

-Finally, we have seen the problem with the anti-forgery token and in the next article, we are going to learn how to solve that problem by introducing several new functionalities to our code.
+Finally, we have seen the problem with the anti-forgery token.
+In the next article, we will learn how to solve that problem by introducing several new functionalities to our code.

 Hi!
 You can create derived class in integration test project, from Program class in the main project and then you don’t need to add this: public partial class Program { } to your main project code.